sampie777/obs-scene-que/README.md

 _Connection settings_

 * `obsAddress` (string) (default: `ws://localhost:4444`): holds the full address of the OBS websocket server.
-This server can be on any computer in the same network of even over internet, as long as it can be reached by the obs-scene-timer application.
+This server can be on any computer in the same network of even over internet, as long as it can be reached by the obs-scene-queue application.
 * `obsPassword` (string) (default: `<empty>`): the password needed to connect to the OBS websocket.
 Please note that this **password is stored as plain text** in the properties file and therefore is readable by anyone with access to this file.
-* `obsReconnectionTimeout` (milliseconds) (default: `3000`): if connection with OBS failed or is lost, OBS Scene Timer will try to reconnect to OBS after this time in milliseconds.
+* `obsReconnectionTimeout` (milliseconds) (default: `3000`): if connection with OBS failed or is lost, OBS Scene Queue will try to reconnect to OBS after this time in milliseconds.

 _Other settings_